cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

 .. _extending-dashboard-analytics-blocks-through-template:

 -------------------------------------------------------------------------------
-Extending Dashboard analytics blocks through template hooks has been deprecated
+Extending dashboard analytics blocks through template hooks has been deprecated
 -------------------------------------------------------------------------------

 Now extending Dashboard analytics blocks should be done through a schema.